Microsoft says early June disruptions to Outlook, cloud platform, were cyberattacks

 “We know some resources were inaccessible for some, but not others.
 This often happens with DDoS of globally distributed systems,” Williams added.
 He said Microsoft’s apparent unwillingness to provide an objective measure of customer impact “probably speaks to the magnitude.”

-As for Storm-1359’s identity, Williams said he doesn’t think Microsoft knows yet.
-That would not be unusual.
+Microsoft dubbed the attackers Storm-1359, using a designator it assigns to groups whose affiliation it has not yet established.
 Cybersecurity sleuthing tends to take time — and even then can be a challenge if the adversary is skilled.

 Pro-Russian hacking groups including Killnet — which the cybersecurity firm Mandiant says is Kremlin-affiliated — have been bombarding government and other websites of Ukraine’s allies with DDoS attacks.
 In October, some U.S. airport sites were hit.